jamesAlhassan/alx-low_level_programming/0x08-recursion/README.md

 1-print_rev_recursion.c - a function that prints a string in reverse.

 2-strlen_recursion.c - a function that returns the length of a string.

+3-factorial.c script -  a function that returns the factorial of a given number.